-Men masturbate by pleasing themselves sexually.
-There is no single “correct” way to do it but there are things that you can do to make it more pleasurable.
+While there's no single best tip on how to jack off, there are many things that you can do to make it more pleasurable.
+Here are 15 masturbation techniques for men.

 Dimming the lights, turning on sensual music, pouring a glass of wine, lighting candles, aromatherapy.